cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-19-the-true-value-of-attending-academic-conferences.md

 Luckily, videos and presentation material for all of the conference is now available online.
 Overall, it seems that AI for Software Engineering is a hot topic right now.

 > “I go impressed by the overall quality of the presentations at ESEC/FSE.
 > Most of the participants there are mature researchers with a lot of experience on public speaking.
 > My [second presentation](https://youtu.be/HXj2B8eHmt4) caught the attention of more people than the [first one](https://youtu.be/cePEl485E_s).
 > In remember that someone asked me about the possibility of using software debloating for program understanding, this is something I never thought about before.”

-Since I was on the last year as a Ph.D. student at KTH.
+Since I was on the last year as a PhD student at KTH.
 I felt more prepared to understand the technical content of the talks than I was a few years ago.
 I got acquainted with many interesting research trends, such as software evolution on big codebases, and the use of AI for software engineering.
-Anyways, whether you’re just starting out in your Ph.D., or whether you are a senior researcher, **there’s always something new to learn from technical presentations**.
+Anyways, whether you’re just starting out in your PhD, or whether you are a senior researcher, **there’s always something new to learn from technical presentations**.

 # Conclusion